triton-inference-server/developer_tools/README.md

 implementation in context.

-Note that we have added a public member variables to this class definition which will be used to store \alpha.
+Note that we have added a public member variables to this class definition which will be used to store &alpha;.
 One could equally well have made these private members with getter functions or added arbitrarily complex logic to this class definition, but we will leave them as is for simplicity.